 Archetypal meditation is a bit like breathing.
 We hold a pattern and then let is go: we constellate an archetype such as the mystic and then we release it but we are changed a little bit each time and may find the mystic comes to us a little easier when we look for peace and surrender next time in our turmoil.

 Archetypal meditation is interspiritual in its nature and draws upon the traditions present in the work of Jesus, Plato, Lao Tzu and others.

 We would like to invite you to come and experience this form of meditation for yourself.
-We meet weekly at St. Pauls’ Spirituality Centre on Wednesdays at 2pm.
+We meet weekly at St. Pauls’ Spirituality Centre on the fourth Wednesdays at 10am.